 Five to Five are AJ Bentley, Yazdan Qafouri, Curtis T Johns, Sario Solomon and Nick Carsberg.
 Nick was injured at the moment of this interview and was being replaced by Harry Fabulous Brown, whom I interviewed together with the other four guys: the little* in the title stands for all the boys that are currently touring with The Band, even if “only” 4 out of 5 are actually Five to Five.

-In fact, an incredibly stupid side of the story surfaced when I posted this interview on Twitter without the little* to explain that I had only spoken with 4 members of the band out of 5: fans accused me of having replaced Nick (?!) and that I shouldn’t call Five to Five only four of the actual five.
+In fact, an incredibly stupid side of the story surfaced when I posted this interview on Twitter without the little* to explain that I had only spoken with 4 members of the band out of 5: fans accused me of having replaced Nick (?!) and that I shouldn’t call Five to Five only four out of the actual five.

 Hey guys!
 Can you see me?!

 Yazdan: Yeah, apart from AJ that will be here in a second!

 Ok, no worries!
 So how are you, guys?!

 Sario (half-naked): Eeeehehh

 Thank you so much for the interview opportunity.
 You guys are great!
 I attended the show last week, it was amazing.
 And I almost cried…